 This clause may be modified.
+Remove brackets and accept text, or remove both brackets and text.
+Modify clause title based on the selected option and remove brackets.
+When required, the period for elections shall match the term of office in subclause 3.2.

-(Three cases are provided; either choose one of these cases -- Case 1, Case 2, or Case 3 – or create a similar process for this clause and delete the other options.)
+Three options are provided; either choose one of them or create a similar process for this clause and delete the other options:

+If Option 1 is selected, change clause title to “Appointment of Officers.”

+If Option 2 is selected, change clause title to “Election and Appointment of Officers.”

+If Option 3 is selected, change title to “Election of Officers.”

-A Working Group may elect a new Chair or Vice Chair at any plenary session, subject to confirmation by the IEEE802 LMSC Sponsor
+A Working Group may elect a new Chair or Vice Chair at any plenary session, subject to confirmation by the Standards Committee.

 All Working Group elections become effective at the end of the plenary session where the election occurs.
-A plenary session is as defined in the “Plenary sessions” subclause of the IEEE 802 LMSC Operations Manual.
 Prior to the end of that plenary session, persons that have been elected to fill an open position during the session are considered ‘Acting’.
 Persons who are succeeding someone that currently holds the position do not acquire any rights for that position until the close of the plenary session.

 The term for all Working Group officers ends at the close of the first plenary session of each even numbered year.
 Elected officers maintain their offices until the next election opportunity unless they resign, are removed for cause, or are unable to serve for another reason.

-The Sponsor shall confirm the election of the Chair and Vice-Chair(s).
+The Standards Committee shall hold a vote to confirm the election of the Chair and Vice-Chair(s).
 If the confirmation fails, any existing appointments will stand, and the Working Group will hold another election at the next plenary session.
-The Sponsor may make a temporary appointment per 3.2 as necessary.
+The Standards Committee may make a temporary appointment per 3.3 as necessary.

-Unless otherwise restricted by these P&P individuals may be confirmed for a subsequent term if reappointed or re-elected to the position.
+Individuals may be confirmed for a subsequent term if reappointed or re-elected to the position.
 Officers appointed and confirmed maintain their appointments until the next appointment opportunity unless they resign or are removed for cause.

+Term Limits

+This clause shall not be modified, except (1) to reduce the term of office to one, two, or three years and (2) to select either ‘shall’ or ‘should’ in regards to consecutive terms.

+The term of office for each officer shall be two years.
+An officer should serve no more than two consecutive terms in the same office, but an officer may serve until a successor is selected provided the Working Group or Standards Committee works in good faith to fill the vacancy before or as soon as possible after the term expires.
+The term of office for a Working Group Officer can be extended to the expiration of that project’s PAR by the Standards Committee.

-3.2 Temporary Appointments to Vacancies
+Temporary Appointments to Vacancies

 This clause may be modified.

-If an office other than the Chair or Vice Chair becomes vacant for any reason (such as resignation, removal, lack of nomination at an election), a temporary appointment shall be made by the Chair for a period of up to six months.
-In the case of Chair or Vice Chair, the Sponsor Chair shall make the temporary appointment, with input from the Working Group.
-An appointment or election for the vacated office shall be made in accordance with the requirements in Clause 3.0 and 3.1 at the earliest practical time.
+If an office other than the Chair is vacant for any reason (such as resignation, removal, lack of nomination at an election), a temporary appointment shall be made by the Chair for the duration of the current term.
+In the case of Chair, the Standards Committee shall make the temporary appointment, with input from the Working Group.
+An appointment or election for the vacated office shall be made in accordance with the requirements in Clause 3 and subclause 3.1 at the earliest practical time.

-3.3 Removal of Officers
+Removal of Officers

-This clause may be modified.
+This clause may be modified, but shall include an opportunity for rebuttal by the officer suggested for removal.